tomtom800/lingq_downloader/README.md

 # Download LingQs from LingQ.com
-This is a simple python script to download all LingQs (saved vocabulary) from LingQ.com as CSV and JSON files.
+This is a simple Python script to download all LingQs (saved vocabulary) from LingQ.com as CSV and JSON files.

 # Limitations
 The LingQ API has built in rate limitation, so the download can take some time (minutes to hours depending on how many you have saved).